How to run the ASKAP pipelines

 • The beam images (continuum & continuum-cubes) may be convolved to ensure they all have the same PSF.

 • Once all beams have been done, they are all mosaicked together using linmos-mpi (linmos (Linear Mosaic Applicator)).
 This is done for all image types (restored, convolved-restored, residual, model image).
-This applies a primary-beam correction — you need to provide the beam arrangement name and (optionally) the position angle (these are used by the footprint.py* tool in the ACES svn area) to get the locations of the individual beams.
+This applies a primary-beam correction using the nominated holography beam data.
 Use the logs to find what the beam arrangement for your observation was.
-After mosaicking, selavy can be run on the final image to create the final source catalogue.
+After mosaicking, selavy* can be run on the final image to create the final source catalogue.

 • Additionally, spectral imaging of the full-resolution MS for individual beams can be done.
 There are several optional steps to further prepare the spectral-line dataset: